Carlo Felice Trossi

-Count Carlo Felice Trossi (27 April 1908 – 9 May 1949) was an Italian racecar driver and auto constructor.
+Count Carlo Felice Trossi di Pian Villar (27 April 1908 – 9 May 1949) was an Italian racing driver and auto constructor.

 Racing career

-During his career, he raced for three different teams: Mercedes-Benz, Alfa Romeo and, briefly, Maserati.
+During Trossi's career, he raced for three different teams: Mercedes-Benz, Alfa Romeo and, briefly, Maserati.
 He won the 1947 Italian Grand Prix and the 1948 Swiss Grand Prix.
+He relieved playboy-driver Frederick McEvoy for 51 laps of the 75-lap 1936 Vanderbilt Cup; while the Australian started and finished the race, Trossi earned more points than him under the mileage-based AAA points system.

 Trossi backed one of the most unusual Grand Prix cars, the Trossi-Monaco of 1935.
 It featured a 16-cylinder, two-stroke cycle, two-row radial, air-cooled engine and an aircraft-like body designed by Augusto Monaco.
 The car was a spectacular failure and never raced in a Grand Prix event.

 Trossi had many exciting hobbies: racing boats and airplanes in addition to cars.
 He was also the president of the Scuderia Ferrari in 1932.

-Enzo Ferrari said of him "He was a great racer but never wanted to make the effort to reach a dominant position and I remember him with emotion since he was one of the first to believe in my scuderia of which he was a part".
+Enzo Ferrari said of Trossi: "He was a great racer but never wanted to make the effort to reach a dominant position and I remember him with emotion since he was one of the first to believe in my scuderia of which he was a part".

 Personal life

-Trossi was born in Biella, Italy.
+Trossi was born in Gaglianico, Italy.
 He died of a brain tumor in Milan at 41 years of age.